sigmaister/copy_CollapsOS/emul/README.md

 There are 3 build stages.

-**Stage 0**: This stage is created with zasm by assembling `forth/forth.asm` through `stage0.asm`.
+**Stage 0**: This stage is created with zasm by assembling `forth/forth.asm` and `z80c.bin` through `stage0.asm`.
 This yields `forth0.bin`.
 We then wrap this binary with `stage.c` to create the `stage1` binary, which allows us to get to the next stage.

-The long term goal is to gradually extract contents from `forth.asm` and have nothing but Forth source files.
+`z80c.bin` is a "chicken-and-egg" typf of binary that is committed in the repo.
+It is the result of compiling `z80c.fs`, but this needs stage2.

-**Stage 1**: The `stage1` binary allows us to augment `forth0.bin` with contents from `z80c.fs`, which compiles native words using Forth's Z80 assembler.
-This yields `z80c.bin`.
+**Stage 1**: The `stage1` binary allows us to augment `forth0.bin` with the compiled dictionary of a full Forth interpreter.
+We feed it with `$(FORTHSRCS)` and then dump the resulting compiled dict.

-This is where there's a chiken-and-egg issue: Forth's assembler needs our full Forth interpreter, but that interpreter needs native words from `z80c.fs`.
-This is why `z80c.bin` is committed into the git repo and it's built automatically with `make`.
-Updating `z80c.bin` is a specific make rule, `fbootstrap`.

-Then, from there, we augment `forth0.bin` with `z80c.bin` and yield `forth1.bin`, from which we create `stage2`.

-**Stage 2**: From there, the way is clear to compile the dict of our full Forth interpreter, which we do using `stage2` and produce `forth2.bin`, from which we can create our final `forth` executable.
+From there, we can create `forth1.bin`, which is wrapped by both the `forth` and `stage2` executables. `forth` is the interpreter you'll use.

+**Stage 2**: `stage2` is used to resolve the chicken-and-egg problem and use the power of a full Forth intepreter, including an assembler, to assemble `z80c.bin`.
+This is a manual step executed through `make fbootstrap`.

+Normally, running this step should yield the exact same `z80c.bin` as before, unless of course you've changed the source.

 ## Problems?